leandrosilva/cameron/README.markdown

 ## cameron

-That's a *work in progress* for **Cameron Workflow System** whose aim to be a web-based process system able to handle multiple concurrent HTTP requests asking to run pre-defined processes, enqueue them and run them in parallel, as fast as possible.
+That's a **work in progress** for **Cameron Workflow System** whose aim to be a web-based process system able to handle multiple concurrent HTTP requests asking to run pre-defined [but in the same time dynamic] processes, enqueue them and run them in parallel, as fast as possible.

+As web-based I mean:

 * It exposes a Web API
-* And process workflows are based on Web API
+* And work on process workflows thru their Web API

 To achive that objective, as you can see, it has been built as an Erlang/OTP application with a REST-like Web API, powered by Misultin, and a Redis-based backend database.

 ### Is it aiming the Real World?

 Yes.
-I have been working in this piece of software because I have a real demand on my Real World job at **Locaweb**.
+I have been working in this piece of software because I have a real demand on my Real World job.
+It has been pretty fun do write it, but it has a serious target.

-For the time being, we are not using it in production yet.
-It still new and unended, so we are incubating it before production.
-Nobody here want to be called in the late night hour, you know.
+However, for the time being, we are not using it in production yet. **It still new and unended** _-- yes, needless to say this, actually --_, so we are testing and incubating it before.
+Nobody here want to be called in the late night hours, you know.

-But again, although it is incomplete now a days, we are building it aiming production.

 ### Pieces of it